Introduction

 How fast is satellite internet hotspot service?

 Speeds can vary based on the provider and the service plan.
 Modern satellite internet services can offer speeds comparable to DSL or cable, suitable for web browsing, streaming, and video conferencing.
-However, they may not reach the ultra-high speeds of fiber-optic services.
+However, they cannot reach the ultra-high speeds of fiber-optic services.

 Can weather affect satellite internet hotspot connectivity?